RaihanAizvan/ts-lab/README.md

-# TS-LAB 📘
+# TS-LAB

-A comprehensive, beginner-friendly guide to learning TypeScript with practical examples and detailed explanations.
-This repository serves as a complete reference for understanding TypeScript's core concepts, from basic types to advanced features.
+A simple guide to learn TypeScript with practical examples and detailed explanations.
+This repo serves as a complete reference for understanding TypeScript's core concepts, from basic types to intermediate features.

 ##  Table of Contents